 - The liver is the main site of gluconeogenesis, accounting for about 90% of glucose production during fasting.

 - Gluconeogenesis is an energy-intensive process, requiring the input of ATPATP, which stands for Adenosine Triphosphate, is a molecule that acts like the energizer bunny in your cells – it keeps them going and going!
-It’s the primary energy currency that powers all sorts of cellular activities in your body….
-Read More (the body’s energy currency).
+It’s the primary energy currency that powers all sorts of cellular activities in your body.
+Imagine ATP as tiny packets of energy that your cells… Read More (the body’s energy currency).